dmurfet/dmurfet.github.io/about.markdown

 permalink: /dlinoz/
 ---

 This document attempts to be an up-to-date overview of the deep learning landscape in Australia.
 There are three main sections: **who** (researchers), **where** (institutes and centres), **what** (grants).
+To be clear: this was written by Daniel Murfet, so you should blame me for omissions or mistakes (feel free to do it by [email](@mailto:d.murfet@unimelb.edu.au)).

 ## Who

-Below is a list of researchers in Australia for whom deep learning is **their main research area**.
-To make this point even clearer: I am not including every single person who has published a paper using deep learning.
+Below is a list of researchers in Australia for whom deep learning is **current their main research area**.
+To make this point even clearer: I am not including every single person who has published a paper using deep learning (in particular I am not including .
 That list would be much larger.
 Still, there are no doubt omissions, for which I apologise in advance.
 The Australian leaders in the field include:

 - [Tim Baldwin](https://people.eng.unimelb.edu.au/tbaldwin/publications.html), Professor University of Melbourne: deep learning for NLP, many papers in ACL.
 - [Dacheng Tao](https://sydney.edu.au/engineering/about/our-people/academic-staff/dacheng-tao.html), Professor University of Sydney, computer vision, AAAI, CVPR, ECCV.